performant-software/Neatline/README.md

 # Neatline

-Neatline is a geotemporal exhibit-buiding framework that makes it possible to create rich representations of places, objects, events, stories, and archival collections using maps and timelines.
-Neatline is built as a suite of plugins for the Omeka digital collection framework, which provides powerful platform for content management and web publication.
+Neatline is a geotemporal exhibit-buiding framework that makes it possible to create beautiful, complex maps and connect them with timelines.
+Neatline is built as a suite of plugins for the Omeka, a digital archive-building framework that supplies a powerful platform for content management and web publication.

 ![editor](http://23.21.98.97/wp-content/uploads/2012/06/editor.png)